Beymoezy/SandwichDelivery-Wiki/application.md

 How long have you used the sandwich bot?

-How old are you? and what is your first name?
+How old are you? and what is your first name? - REQUIRED

 Timezone?

+Cashier or Artist(delivery man)?